 How Leaders Can Inspire a Culture Shift

-An interview with Celeste Derheimer, sensei at Virginia Mason Institute
+An interview with Celeste Derheimer, Senior Partner at Virginia Mason Institute

 What is the best part of working with a health care team within a lean construct?